FeelTheMERN/feelthemernbe/README.md

 The following features are being considered to be implemented:

-* Recording user's excercise routine
+* Recording users' excercise routine
 * Payment system
 * A chart system to visualize progress
 * Further refactoring code